djheery/data-modelling-and-analytics-msc/week-4/lab/Lab-pt-1.md

   - This requires you to specify
     - the precision (p) : Number of significant figures
     - the scale (s) : number of decimal places

+# Part 2

+What candidate key(s) can you identify for:
+1. The EMP table
+  - EMP_NO
+2. The DEPT table
+  - DEPT_NO
+  - DEPT_NAME
+  - MANAGER_NO
+3. The PROJ table.
+  - PROJ_NO